findaheng/Scenic/examples/carla/Behavior_Prediction/README.md

 05. (DIP)

 ## Pedestrian
-01. Ego vehicle must stop suddenly to avoid collision when pedestrian crosses the road unexpectedly.
+01. Ego vehicle must suddenly stop to avoid collision when pedestrian crosses the road unexpectedly.
-02. Both ego and adversary vehicles must stop suddenly to avoid collision when pedestrian crosses the road unexpectedly.
+02. Both ego and adversary vehicles must suddenly stop to avoid collision when pedestrian crosses the road unexpectedly.
-03. (DIP)
+03. (TIP) Ego vehicle makes a left turn at an intersection and must suddenly stop to avoid collision when pedestrian crosses the crosswalk.
-04. (DIP)
+04. (TIP) Ego vehicle makes a right turn at an intersection and must yield when pedestrian crosses the crosswalk.
 05. (DIP)